Article: Opening the Doors to the Self – Spirit Involvement

 “Depression, low self esteem, crying spells, flat affect, feelings of being overwhelmed or fatigued or mood-swings, difficulty in concentrating (fading out, detached, distanced), phobic, panic or anxiety symptoms, palpitations, sensations of choking or smothers, faintness, trembling, numbness, tingling, visual disturbances, headaches not relieved by standard analgesics, feelings of unreality, sleep disturbances or nightmare, misuse or abuse of sedatives, analgesic, alcohol, stimulants, gaps in memory, disappearance of objects, forgetfulness, periods of time loss, out of body experiences, sexual difficulties, fear of making mistakes, difficulty in making decision, extreme internal conflict between parts with different ‘needs’ or ‘needs’ v. ‘shoulds,’ self-mutilation, suicidal ideation, negative outlook on life, and suicide attempts.”

 The background information I use in forming my own personal map to help clients with symptoms similar to those of DID and spirit possession is expanding all the time.
 But the questions I ask to help resolve the issue have remained surprisingly stable and sparse over time.
 After hypnotic induction, my goal is to find out: 1).
 What is the source of this particular presenting symptom?
 2).
-What are the decisions or assumptions the client made about himself as a result of this situation?
+What are the decisions or assumptions clients have made about themselves as a result of this situation?
 3).
-How are those assumptions active in his present life?
+How are those assumptions active in their present life?
 4).
-What needs to be done for a shift to occur in his relationship to the source situation?
+What needs to be done for a shift to occur in their relationship to the source situation?
 5).
-How will that internal shift affect his internal life?
+How will that internal shift affect their internal life?
 6).
 Provide suggestions based on the client’s own solutions to create the engine to effect those changes.

 We may have to repeat these questions and the processes they engender for many separate issues.
 This depends on the degree, severity, and complexity of the imbalance.
 And we may have to delve into past lives, and alternate realities of all types, including extraterrestrial realities (as defined by the client).
 We may have to dialogue and converse with spirits to get the answers, but the answers and the resolution they bring with them do emerge.

-For instance, a normally mild-mannered person who allows himself the habit of drinking alcohol can use the alcohol as a trigger for the release of rage.
+For instance, a normally mild-mannered person who engages in the habit of drinking alcohol can use the alcohol as a trigger for the release of rage.
 An outside observer might remark, “He is just a different person when he drinks.”
-Indeed, he may well be.
+Indeed, that may well be true.
 This is especially true because parapsychologists have documented the usurpation of the body by bodiless spirits during drug-induced stupors.

 The symptoms of spirit possession and DID strongly resemble each other and have much in common in their presentation with other psychic phenomenon.
 For this reason it is important to remain open-minded when traveling through the client’s psyche, seeking understanding and resolution.
 These similar symptoms can also present as subpersonalities developed in response to an imprint of negative parental messages such as “you are stupid.”
 Or, they might present in strong, dogmatic belief systems about oneself based on decisions or statements received in moments of trauma, in an altered state or at the moment of death in a previous life.
 Similarly, identification or introjection of an abusive adult role model, usually a parent, can develop to the point where a true introject of the parent is present and actively using the client’s life energy.